AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 #### Returns:

-* transformedInputTensor: The tensor that is transformed by the function block.
+* transformedTensor: The tensor that is transformed by the function block.

 ### differentiate()